Raraph84/Infinite-Minecraft-Players-POC/README.md

 ## TODO

 -   Scale proxies
 -   Support of multiple nodes
+-   Switch to Paper